dev-scripts/prakashbhandari.com.np/content/posts/deploy-dot-net-web-application-in-kubernetes.md

 ## Create Docker Image
 Fist, step to deploy app in Kubernetes is build the image of web app that you want to run in Kubernetes.

-I ma building image form **[Containerize Your .NET 7.0 Web Application With Docker](https://www.prakashbhandari.com.np/posts/containerize-your-dotnet-web-application-with-docker/)**
+I am building image form **[Containerize Your .NET 7.0 Web Application With Docker](https://www.prakashbhandari.com.np/posts/containerize-your-dotnet-web-application-with-docker/)**

 Go inside project folder.